nimirdevx/CRYPTOCLOUD/README.md

 # CryptoCloud - Backend

-A simple and secure file storage application with client-side encryption.
+A secure file storage application with client-side encryption.
 This README focuses on the backend API.

 ## About The Project